mann1mal/zPod-PKS-CSE-Demos/CSERBACDemo/README.md

 worker_haproxy_ip_addresses
 ~~~

-**Note:** If you'd like to access this cluster via `kubectl` on the cse server, you'll need to add the `kubernetes_master_ips` (will only be available after the cluster provision is complete) and `kubernetes_master_host` values into the `/etc/hosts` file of the cse server so the hostname will resolve correctly.
+**3.4** If you'd like to access this cluster via `kubectl` on the cse server, you'll need to add the `kubernetes_master_ips` (will only be available after the cluster provision is complete) and `kubernetes_master_host` values into the `/etc/hosts` file of the cse server so the hostname will resolve correctly.

 ~~~
 $ sudo vi /etc/hosts